-On January 28, 2021, Investcorp issued 8.25% fixed rate resettable non-cumulative Series E preference share capital amounting to \$252.3 million.
-These preference shares do not have any fixed maturity date and are redeemable at Investcorp's option only after five and a half years from date of issuance.
+The Series E preference shares are fixed rate, equal to 8%, resettable, non-cumulative, with no fixed maturity date and are redeemable at Investcorp's option only after five and a half years from date of issuance.

 The payment of dividends on preference shares is subject to recommendation by the Board of Directors, and approval by the ordinary shareholders.
 The preference shares take priority over the Company's ordinary shares for payment of dividends and distribution of assets in the event of a liquidation or dissolution.